Hacken Lee: 2000s

 Lee hosted a 2008 Chinese New Year concert series, which sold out 11 shows in Hong Kong from 8 to 18 February 2008; because it overlapped Valentine's Day, he featured the new song "Every Day is a Valentine's Day" and followed with a world tour.
 After, he was begun to prepare his new canton album by inviting some singer-songwriters to participate in the creation, such as Mavis Fan, Eason Chan, Khalil Fong, Hins Cheung, Louis Cheung, Justin Lo, Vincent Chow and Jan Lamb.
-In order to make a best music, the album took 9 months for production.
+In order to maximize the quality, the album took 9 months to produce.
 He sent only two new songs to radio that year, "She merciful and I'm Sad" and "What Year Is Now".
 Those songs received radio's favor.
 He was also lyricist for himself of the theme song of "Alan Tam & Hacken Lee Concert 2009", and the song "Needless To Be Scared", and lyricist of the song composed by Eason Chan, named "Season Changed".
+In late 2009, Lee released the album "Threesome" with the hit songs "Lonely Henchman" (寂寞嘍囉) and "Twenty-Four Cities" (二十四城記).

 Lee was a host for the Beijing Olympics broadcast in 2008, as well as the ambassador of Standard Chartered Marathon and ambassador of the East Asian Games 2009.